Natasha has yet to inform her other close friend Rebecca Owen about Michael’s potential connection to Tracy’s death/alleged suicide

 At least that explained everything.
 Almost.

-“Of course the part about my throwing her out and telling her to do the rest of the world a favour by leaving this earth is not true.
+“Of course the part about my throwing her out and telling her to do the rest of the world a favour by leaving this earth is not true,” he continued.
 I would never have done that, especially when I already knew she was severely depressed and that she was struggling with her alcoholism and cocaine addiction.
 You’ve got to believe me.”

 I believed him, even if the others didn’t.
 There was no reason to suspect he was lying.

 “Was there anything else you might not have filled us in on?”
 Vanessa demanded.

 “The fact that it was you who got her involved in the drugs.”

 “We were doing cocaine and other drugs together, yes.
 That was the whole reason why our relationship suffered.”

 So before Tracy’s life had spiralled out of control even further, she and Michael had both been dabbling in drugs and binge drinking together.
 Something was telling me that this played a major part in Katherine’s death and Tracy’s suicide.
 And because it was Michael who had introduced Tracy to drugs in the first place, he probably felt that nobody could trust him anymore.